AliTavassoly/Boruvka-Presentation/README.md

-Slides for presentation to Boruvka algorithm in LaTeX Beamer.
+Presentation slides about the Borůvka algorithm, created in LaTeX Beamer.